Trading on Margin

 Margin trading involves borrowing money from your broker-dealer to buy stocks, with the purchased stocks serving as collateral.
 When you establish a margin account, you deposit a certain amount of money, known as the “margin,” into the account.
 Trading “on margin” allows you to increase your buying power and potential profits, but it also raises your risk and potential losses from a margin call.
 One of the risks of trading on margin is the possibility of losing more money than you initially invested.

-To open a margin account, your broker-dealer must obtain your signature and provide you with an agreement that outlines the terms and conditions of the account.
 Prior to engaging in margin trading, FINRA (Financial Industry Regulatory Authority) mandates a minimum deposit (margin requirement) equal to the purchase price, although some broker-dealers may require a higher amount.
 This deposit is referred to as the “margin minimum.”
 The amount you can borrow, known as the “initial margin,” cannot exceed 50% of the stock’s purchase price.

 What is a Margin Call?

-A margin call occurs when you borrow money from your brokerage firm to purchase securities and the value of those securities fall below a certain level.
-The broker may require you to deposit additional funds into their account to maintain the required level of equity.
 If you are unable to meet the margin call, the broker may sell some or all of the securities in the account to cover the outstanding debt.
 Margin calls can be costly and can result in significant losses for the investor.
 It’s important to carefully monitor margin accounts and to have a plan in place for meeting margin calls if they occur.

 There are a few reasons why you could receive a margin call.